demisto/content/Packs/Smokescreen_IllusionBLACK/Integrations/Smokescreen_IllusionBLACK/README.md

 ### illusionblack-get-ti-decoys
 ***
-Get a list of Threat Intel Decoys
+Gets a list of Threat Intel decoys.

 ##### Base Command